mktsy/Spa_Booking_fastAPI/README.md

  - $env\Scripts\activate
  - $pip install -r requirements.txt

+# Warning
+Don't forget to create file .env in the base directory

 # Step by Step:

 1. In the "main.py" file, define an entry point for running the application